A classic breakfast dish, hot dry noodles deliver exciting flavours, pleasant textures and are very easy to make!

 - Rinse the noodles under running water for a few seconds then drain.
 Divide them into 2 serving bowls (see note 4).

-- For EACH bowl, add 1 tbsp of light soy sauce, ½ tsp of dark soy sauce, 1 pinch of salt, 1 pinch of ground white pepper and a dash of chili oil if using.
+- For EACH bowl, add 1 tablespoon of light soy sauce, ½ teaspoon of dark soy sauce, 1 pinch of salt, 1 pinch of ground white pepper and a dash of chili oil if using.

 - Divide the thinned sesame paste and garlic water and add to the 2 bowls of noodles.